-While processes to conduct health observations and examinations (O&E) and height and weight (H&W) measurements must be done accurately, it is equally essential to conduct processes respectfully and sensitively^{1,2}.
+While processes to conduct health observations and examinations (O&E) and height and weight (H&W) measurements must be done accurately, it is equally essential to conduct processes respectfully and sensitively.
 For planning strategies, the designated supervisor contacts the Nevada Division of Public and Behavioral Health at CDPHP.wellness@health.nv.gov and requests the following:

 - 1. Updates, revisions, and amendments to Nevada Revised Statutes 392.420. - 2.
 Access to and copy of the most recent version of this document. - 3.
-Access to and copy of the most recent version of the data collection log (Height and Weight_Data Collection Log TEMPLATE).
+Access to and copy of the most recent version of the Data Collection Log (Appendix J).